When to Install a VRC Freight Lift at Your Facility

 If you’re trying to determine whether a VRC will improve operations at your facility, ask yourself a few questions:

 • How often do we transport equipment or products between floors?
 If vertical storage is rarely accessed, forklifts may be a more appropriate option.
+There are a wide variety of lift truck models available, some of which may work as package lifts in a pinch.

-• Will installing freight lifts reduce the need for lift trucks?
+• Will installing freight lifts reduce the need for forklift trucks?
 This can be an excellent secondary benefit to VRC installation: VRCs work well as forklift replacements, and can make your work environment much more efficient (and safer).

 • How can VRCs be integrated with other systems?
 Customized VRCs can feed products to conveyors, hoppers, and other equipment, dramatically improving workflow.
+They can be fitted into a variety of platform sizes, reach any floor level, and feature a lift capacity that matches your needs.

 To read several examples of VRC lift applications, read: Vertical Reciprocating Conveyors: 5 Sample Use Cases

-Customizing VRC Freight Lifts for Your Facility
+Customizing a VRC Lift for Your Facility

 The efficient vertical transportation of goods is crucial for optimizing operations.
 If you need to grow your facility's operational capacity, a VRC can be a cost-effective solution—but the system must be appropriately designed and installed to deliver its full benefits.
 That's particularly important when lifts will handle loads with unconventional sizes or dimensions, and for VRC systems that integrate with other equipment.